Zekro512/vera/ERRORS.md

-# What broke, and what it taught us
+# What broke, and what it taught me

 A build log of the real failures behind Vera, written during the Razorpay Buildathon between 2 and 4 September 2026.